And, just like the three major consumer reporting agencies, they produce a score based on the information contained in your ChexSystems file.

 A ChexSystems Consumer Score will cost you $10.50 and your request and payment must be submitted by mail.

-Can a ChexSystems Score be improved?
+Can a ChexSystems Score be Improved?

-Capital One 360 Checking automatically comes with overdraft protection.
+Banks like the Capital One 360 Checking automatically comes with overdraft protection.
 The Capital One 360 Checking Account comes with an overdraft line of credit which allows for coverage of items if you overdraw your account.
 Earn a $50 bonus when you open a Capital One 360 Checking Account.
 Free ATMs and no overdraft fees.

 If you receive a denial letter based on ChexSystems it will include key factors affecting your score.
 Review the key factors as these are the main elements lowering your score.
 You have the right to dispute inaccurate, erroneous and outdated information in ChexSystems.